osu-bsli/irec/README.md

     * Linus is working on a codebase of millions of lines that has to be maintained for decades.
 A college flight software codebase is a few thousand lines, max.
     * The kernel does not need to use numerical methods and linear algebra to perform its regular functions.
 Because Flight Software and GNC code ***does***, using C would lock the code out of excellent C++ scientific libraries like *boost::numeric::odeint* and *Eigen*.

   HOWEVER, Linus's criticism that it is easy to generate "total and utter crap" with C++ still applies.
-When he says this, he is aiming at programmers that use C++ features like classes, STL containers, and references *just because they have them*, and not because there is a well-reasoned justification to use them.
-This means that to create a maintainble C++ codebase, this club must be very disciplined in choosing the C++ features that we *do* use.
+When he says this, he is aiming at programmers that use C++ features like classes, Standard Template Library containers, and references *just because they have them*, and not because there is a well-reasoned justification to use them.
+This means that to create a maintainable C++ codebase, this club must be very disciplined in choosing the C++ features that we *do* use.

   We've justified the use of *the C++ language itself* by showing that C++ gives us access to excellent, type-safe scientific libraries.
 However, each C++ feature to be used still requires its own justification, independent of the one that allows us to use the language itself.